Vera Rubin died on the night of Christmas Day, 2016. Her lights went out at the ripe old age of 88 and she never won a Nobel Prize.

 However, Vera Rubin was no ordinary person.
 A dedicated wife and mother, she found the time and the energy to become one of the greatest astronomers of her time and probably any other time.
-In terms of the importance of what she observed, she is up there with Nicolaus Copernicus, Johannes Kepler and, closer to our time, Edwin Hubble, the astronomer who confirmed that the Universe is expanding.
-Hubble, better known for the space-based telescope named after him, didn’t win a Nobel Prize either, as he died before the Nobel Committee conceded that Astronomy was actually a branch of Physics and so he hadn’t qualified for the prize.
+In terms of the importance of what she observed, she is up there with Nicolaus Copernicus, Johannes Kepler and, closer to our age, Edwin Hubble, the astronomer who confirmed that the Universe is expanding.
+Hubble, better known for the space-based telescope named after him, didn’t win a Nobel Prize either, as he died before the Nobel Committee conceded that Astronomy was actually a branch of Physics and so he hadn’t qualified for the prize.l.

 Dark Matter (I prefer the term in German, dunkle materie, which strikes me as more colourful) is an idea that dates back to the likes of Lord Kelvin and Henri Poincaré at the beginning of the 20th Century.
 Evidence of dark matter had already been observed in 1932 by the astronomer Jan Oort within the Milky Way, i.e., our very own home galaxy.
 What Vera Rubin did was confirm this result in galaxies beyond our own, as distant and far away as you cared to look.
 As a result, she showed that Dark Matter cannot be explained away by some statistical glitch in the movement of stars in our galaxy.
 It is a momentous achievement, but it was not enough to win her the Nobel.

 The Nobel Committee is a conservative institution, but it is not above the odd publicity stunt.
 The reputation of the prizes they dish out on a yearly basis are waning, so they need to stir things up.
 In this respect, Vera Rubin offered them a golden opportunity in our allegedly inclusive times.
-Her life story is not just one of scientific achievement, it is also one of a triumph against the sexism and prejudice of her time.
+Her life story is not just one of scientific achievement, it is also one of a triumph against the sexism and the prejudice of her time.

 She was the first woman to work at Caltech’s Palomar observatory, back in the days when there wasn’t a separate ladies’ toilet.
 When she attempted to enrol in Princeton’s graduate course, she was told women weren’t accepted.
 George Gamow, a renowned cosmologist, became her doctoral adviser, but she was not allowed to attend one of his lectures because “wives were not allowed”.
 When Gamow spoke to her, they had to talk in the lobby because women weren’t allowed in the offices upstairs.
 The anecdotes of discrimination against her go on and on.
 Later in her life, Vera Rubin championed women’s place in science and helped many young women to establish their careers in a man’s world.
 However, not even gender issues and publicity stunts were enough for the Nobel committee either.